blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 In Nyaaya-Vaisheshika, the world is comprised of Paramaanus, and they come together to form the reality.
 Nyaaya was the one that argued that this should have an Eeshvara.

 In Vaisheshika, Atman holds Karma.
 Adrishta (unseen force) perpetuates it.
-Aatmaan is a Dravya, so it has Gunas.
+Atman is a Dravya, so it has Gunas.

 There are 7 Padarthas (Categories).
 Guna is a category, and there are 24 Gunas. (long lists XD).